 Essential songs: “2112,” “Something for Nothing” and “A Passage to Bangkok”

 10. Cowboy Junkies – The Trinity Session (1988)

-Recorded in a single night with a single microphone at the Church of the Holy Trinity in Toronto (a building widely known for its amazing acoustics), The Trinity Session is one of the most unique-sounding albums ever committed to tape.
-Oh, and the songs are great too!
+Recorded in one night with a single microphone at the Church of the Holy Trinity in Toronto, The Trinity Session is one of the most unique-sounding albums ever committed to tape.
 Cowboy Junkies—made up of siblings Margo Timmins, Michael Timmins and Peter Timmins, as well as Alan Anton—show off their singular brand of country, folk and blues (“I Don’t Get It”), while breathing life into classic compositions (“I’m So Lonesome I Could Cry” and “Sweet Jane”).
 Perfect for long, mellow nights, The Trinity Session is a sexy, atmospheric masterpiece.

 Essential songs: “Misguided Angel,” “Blue Moon Revisited” and “Sweet Jane”

 If the upbeat sounds of “1234” in those old iPod Nano commercials convinced you to buy one, you have Leslie Feist to thank.
 The Reminder, however, is more than a hit single surrounded by filler.
 Feist jumps from indie pop (“I Feel It All”) to piano balladry (“The Limit to Your Love”) to folk (“How My Heart Behaves”) with reckless abandon, and even reimagines an old American children’s playground song as a rock n’ roll number (“Sealion”).
 “I know more than I knew before,” sings the Calgary native in “I Feel It All.”
 The Reminder is the sound of a woman paying tribute to all of the people, places and experiences that formed her.

 Essential songs: “I Feel It All,” “Past in Present” and “1234”